-The home-based childcare contract must be made in duplicate.
-Both the employer and the child-caregiver must sign both copies.
+The home-based child care contract must be made in duplicate.
+Both the employer and the caregiver must sign both copies.
 When you register the domestic worker with Social Security, you must provide a third signed copy of the contract.

 The employment contract for a domestic worker must include:

-Start date of the contract: As well as the address in which the care of the children will take place.
+- Start date: As well as the address at which the care of the children will take place.
 If it is a temporary contract, you must indicate the date of completion of the work.

-Tasks: Although families do not usually include the caregiver’s functions, it will avoid misunderstandings in working at home.
-It is better to have everything in writing
+- Tasks: Although families do not usually include the caregiver’s functions, it will avoid misunderstandings when working at home.
+It is better to have everything in writing.

 Contracts with child care providers should detail a wide range of policies.
 Your policy should include important disease guidelines that cover several topics, such as the following: